 When using the pole, try to exercise a good, methodical, fluent technique.
 Move your body as well as your arms, by using a walking or rocking backwards and forwards motion.
 Don't do it all with your arms!
 You'll burn out quickly and may experience strain.
 Stay relaxed, move around, take breaks when you need them, even if it's every few minutes and you will build up your ability without injury.
 Similarly with new hires or help, start them off with the lower poles and build up ability before using the longer, often heavier poles.
 If you've been good with a squeegee on a pole you should take to this quite quickly as it is the same sort of dexterity.
 The neck can feel the strain too during the learning stages, feel free to look at your shoes a lot during break-time, and stretch as necessary.
 Click Here for safety in window cleaning using WFP. and for the HSE Window Cleaners Best Practice Guide Click Here

 The poles can be used in a variety of ways, often only limited by the imagination.
 They are being used from Cherry Pickers, Cradles, outside from inside window cleaning, even from Boats to clean buildings surrounded by water.
 Most windows are now accessible from the ground, as well as skylights, atria, cladding, UPVC, signage and many other hard solid surfaces that require cleaning at height.
-Poles are now finding their place in the Residential window cleaning market, at last a safe way to easily clean that conservatory roof, and the window above, and the dangerous dormer window.
+Poles are now finding their place in the Residential window cleaning market, at last a safe way to easily clean that conservatory roof, and the window above, and the dangerous dormer window...however, always check for overhead power lines wooden poles can carry telephone AND electricity wires NEVER ASSUME the wire is a telephone wire!
+An overhead line does not have to be touched to cause serious injury or death as electricity can jump, or arc, across small gaps. .
+CLICK HERE always look up and look out for the presence of overhead lines first as contact can be fatal or cause life changing injuries.
 There will always be a place for the squeegee and in some cases it will be the better or requested option, but the poles are just so damn useful!

 Competition has had the effect of making the poles more popular.
 Customers are now aware of what they are.
 When we first started it felt like we had to explain the system on every window, to the sound of “Call yourself a Window Cleaner?!!”
 I remember thinking “Have we done the right thing?”